 Although partner hiring is a popular growth strategy, lateral integration is proving to be a challenge for many law firms.
 While it’s no panacea, evidence suggests that a well-executed implementation will deliver the intended revenue boost.
 It’s the performance that makes the difference.

 With so much interest in the strategy of lateral partner recruitment, it’s ironic that success rates are actually quite low.
 Recent survey results indicate that original expectations are not being met on either side.
 However, during a LEAF (Legal Administrators & Executive Forum) meeting sponsored by KMS Associates, one administrator’s 80% success rate is illustrative, outpacing other firms by adopting a comprehensive methodology.
-It appears that this firm holistically managed the process from strategy, recruiting and selecting, through to onboarding, strategic launch and a keen focus on new partner retention.
+It appears that this firm holistically managed the process from strategy, recruiting, and selecting, through onboarding, strategic launch, and a keen focus on new partner retention.

-Acquiring a well-vetted partner to fill a specific and strategic need is wise, however, “growth for growth sake is not a viable strategy in today’s legal market” according to the 2014 Georgetown Reuters Peer Monitor Report on the State of the Legal Market.
+Acquiring a well-vetted partner to fill a specific and strategic need is wise, however, “growth for growth’s sake is not a viable strategy in today’s legal market” according to the 2014 Georgetown Reuters Peer Monitor Report on the State of the Legal Market.
 When it comes to growth, the goal for most firms should be to build a better boat rather than a bigger one.
 “The real point is that a particular firm’s decision to grow should be made in the context of a clear strategic vision of a market segment that the firm can realistically expect to serve.”